-Learn how to make peppermint swirl marshmallows for the holidays at home, with no corn syrup required!
-These make lovely and delicious handcrafted gifts!
+Learn how to make homemade peppermint marshmallows for the holidays, with no corn syrup required!

 Disclaimer: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-One of my favorite things about winter is cozying up with a cup of hot cocoa and reading a book or watching a movie.
-I am not a big fan of cold weather, and I stay cold most of the time during the winter.
+One of the most wonderful things about winter is cozying up with a cup of hot cocoa and reading a book or watching a holiday movie.

-I’m not a coffee drinker (though my tired mama eyes wish I were!), so enjoying a warm cup of hot cocoa is one of the best ways I can thaw out. 🙂 Topping my hot cocoa with some homemade peppermint swirl marshmallows makes it feel like a festive gourmet treat in the comfort of my own home!
+Topping your hot cocoa with some homemade peppermint marshmallows makes it feel like a festive gourmet treat in the comfort of your own home!

 A few years ago, I came across a recipe for vanilla marshmallows and decided to try it.
 To my surprise, it worked, and they were quite tasty!